Kid’s Eye Health: The Effects Of Too Much Screen Time

 Obviously, parents must not take this matter lightly.
 They should instill discipline on their kids particularly in matters such as this one because eye health is very vital to any person – young and old – and it is only wise for them to learn how to take care of their eyes early on.

-If screen time cannot be avoided, such as when they use computers for school purposes, purchase eyeglasses to protect them from the harmful light.
+If screen time cannot be avoided, such as when they use computers for school purposes, purchase eyeglasses to protect them from harmful light.
 Also, do not be lenient with their screen hours.
 If they don’t obey, consequences must be executed, like grounding.
-Finally, bring your kid to the eye specialist for her regular checkup to ensure that her vision is clear and she is not experiencing any eye disturbances.
-And ask the specialist to discuss blue light in one of your visits.
+Finally, bring your kid to the eye specialist for her regular checkup to ensure that her vision is clear, and she is not experiencing any eye disturbances.
+Ask the specialist to discuss blue light during one of your visits.

 Leave a Reply